4th Financial Inclusion Conference – Roads to Resilience

 Read more about Dr Archana Voola

 Archana has completed her PhD and postdoctoral work from the University of Sydney.
-Archana’s research expertise and interests are focussed on vulnerable groups such as ultra-poor women, financially excluded people, people experiencing food insecurity and poverty.
+Archana’s research expertise and interests are focused on vulnerable groups such as ultra-poor women, financially excluded people, people experiencing food insecurity and poverty.

-Her publications are in areas including gender equality strategies, anti-poverty program evaluations, marketing strategies for social impact, comparative social policy and the United Nations’ Sustainable Development Goals.
+Her publications are in areas including gender equality strategies, anti-poverty program evaluations, marketing strategies for social impact, comparative social policy, and the United Nations’ Sustainable Development Goals.

 As founding member of Academics Stand Against Poverty (ASAP) Oceania Chapter, a coalition of academics from Australia and New Zealand focusing on poverty eradication, Archana has provided thought leadership on conducting Poverty Audits of the major political parties in Australia.